brandmaier/reproducibleRchunks/cran-comments.md

 Dear CRAN maintainers,
 dear Beni Altmann,

-thank you for your helpful feedback on our previous package submission.
-I fixed all issues as per your request:
-- there is no references to the global environment (instead the knitr environment is now used)
-- there is more documentation, particularly now including @returns tags
-- I use `requireNamespace` instead of `installed.packages()`
-- The DOI is properly referenced in the DESCRIPTION
+this is an update to the package based on suggestions by reviewers of the accompanying manuscript

 ## R CMD check results

+❯ checking for future file timestamps ...
+NOTE unable to verify current time

-0 errors | 0 warnings | 1 note
+0 errors ✔ | 0 warnings ✔ | 1 note ✖

-* This is a new release.